 In my town, there is a number on handicapped parking signs that people can call to report illegal parking.
 The problem is that callers are asked to give out a lot of personal information before a complaint can be filed.
 This policy is sure to discourage most people from calling in and reporting offenders.

-Pretending to be disabled in order to enjoy the few perks that exist is not OK.
-When someone does that it means:
+Pretending to be disabled in order to enjoy the few perks that exist for people with disabilities is not OK.
+When someone exploit them it means: